ourfuturehealth/design-system-toolkit/docs/contributing/coding-standards.md

 .block__element {}
 .block--modifier {}

-.nhsuk-card              // Block - the root of a component .nhsuk-card__heading     // Element - a part of the block .nhsuk-card--clickable   // Modifier - a variant of the block
+.ofh-card              // Block - the root of a component .ofh-card__heading     // Element - a part of the block .ofh-card--clickable   // Modifier - a variant of the block
 ```

 It uses double hyphens (`--`) and underscores (`__`) so that the block, element